 Compliance: Results that are attained by the parties working together that are mutually agreeable tend to have a much higher compliance rate.
-This also reduces cost because no one has to hire an attorney to enforce compliance with the agreement.
+This also reduces costs because no one has to hire an attorney to enforce compliance with the agreement.

 Support: Mediators are trained in working with difficult situations.
 They act as a neutral facilitator and guide you through the process.
 They help you think outside the box for possible solutions.

 - Identify and clarify issues